miikkajo/frigate-history/README.md

 add frigate topic to secrets.yaml:
 frigate_cam1_topic: frigate/[camera_name]/snapshot

+In automation adjust trigger accordingly, in example i'm using mqtt topic to trigger automation if not using MQTT, you may want to trigger on binary_sensor of person detected

 copy frigate_history.yaml or frigate_history_mqtt.yaml to packages directory on homeassistant (create directory if missing) copy frigate_history.sh to config directory